 “After more than 25 years of designing and installing home and business systems that were

-luxury items to enhance people’s lifestyle, I find it ironic that I’m now involved in the design of
+luxury items to enhance people’s lifestyles, I find it ironic that I’m now involved in the design of

 a system that is a necessity for me to control my environment, and interact with others via email, telephone, or in person,” Smith concedes.